 We’ve been waiting for the autumn temperatures to drop and give us the sure sign that it’s soup season again.
-That day has finally come, and we are ready to make soup!
+Are you ready to make soup?
+Find a new favorite soup this fall with our easy recipes.

 The key to truly great soup is using homemade stock, if possible, and the best ingredients you can find.
 Of course, nothing from a box or can holds a candle to homemade soup.